Siddharth-Bokil/finovaTP/infosec/task1/bandit.md

 **Password:** `263JGJPfgU6LtdEvgfWU1XP5yac29mFx`

 ## Process
-Ran `cat /home/bandit1/-` to get the password since `cat -` did not work.
+Ran `cat /home/bandit1/-` to get the password.

 ## What I learnt
--
+Files are read through the cat command.

 ## References used
 None